North Korea launches two possible 'ballistic missiles' into sea, Japan says

 It says the missiles are necessary to defend against new warplanes and weapons acquired by South Korea, including the advanced F-35 stealth fighter jet.

-North Korea has also accused the United States and South Korea of continuing hostile policies, including joint military drills.
+North Korea has also accused the United States and South Korea of continuing hostile policies, including military drills.

+On Monday, South Korea began its annual Hoguk military exercises, which it says are for self defense.

+North Korean state media, however, blasted the drill as practice for invading the North, and said “South Korean military warmongers are driving the situation into an extreme one.”

 American officials have played down recent tests, saying they were short-range missiles.